EnZ0cez/repo-for-machine-learning-course/readme.md

 python gnncl.py --seed 777 --dataset gossipcop --batch_size 64 --lr 0.01 --weight_decay 0.001 --nhid 128 --epochs 60 --feature content
 ```

+### GEM training

+Gradient Episodic Memory (GEM): GEM uses episodic memory to store a number of samples from previous tasks, and when learning a new task t, it does not allow the loss over those samples held in memory to increase compared to when the learning of task t − 1 is finished;

 ### EWC training

+Elastic Weight Consolidation (EWC): its loss function consists of a quadratic penalty term on the change of the parameters, in order to prevent drastic updates to those parameters that are important to the old tasks.

 - **Training the Initial Model on the PolitiFact Dataset:**